Outcome spaces framework

 1) A facilitator introduces the conceptual map of the outcome spaces displayed on a paperboard or the like (see Figure) and explains the three spaces:

 "The first outcome space is improvement within the ‘situation’ or field of inquiry, that is, the everyday world of our research collaborators and clients.
 Changes in the situation may be institutional (e.g. a shift in a policy), or biophysical (e.g. more efficient water use).
 Secondly, the generation of relevant stocks and flows of knowledge, including rigorous scholarly knowledge and other forms of knowledge (e.g. decision-making tools, industry reports, interactive websites, apps) in order to make insights accessible and meaningful to both research participants i.e. clients and collaborators, as well as broader beneficiaries i.e. industry sectors and/or citizens.
 Finally, outcomes of mutual and transformational learning by both researchers and research participants increase the likelihood of persistent change."
 (Mitchell, 2015 #1473, p.
 90)

-The moderator may explain the difference between knowledge stocks – (i.e. doing research, creating new knowledge, rigorous scholarly knowledge, producing scientific papers), and knowledge flows – (i.e. making research available to those that need or want it in ways that are meaningful and useful (Duncan et al. 2020)).
+The facilitator may explain the difference between knowledge stocks – (i.e. doing research, creating new knowledge, rigorous scholarly knowledge, producing scientific papers), and knowledge flows – (i.e. making research available to those that need or want it in ways that are meaningful and useful (Duncan et al. 2020)).

 2) The participants write their expectations on cards.
 They might provide several expectations for the same space and not necessarily expectations for all spaces.